Greens co-leader James Shaw faces possible leadership challenge

 Usually, each co-leader is re-elected unopposed.
 But delegates at the AGM can vote to reopen nominations to see if anyone else would like to throw their hat in the ring.

-If 25 per cent of delegates vote to reopen nominations, the party will allow other candidates to put their name forward and challenge the co-leader for their job.
+If 25 per cent of delegates vote to reopen nominations, the party will allow other candidates to put their name forward and challenge for the job.

 Such a vote usually fails, but this year, 25 per cent of the roughly 120 delegates voted to reopen nominations for Shaw's job. '